BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/algorithms.md

 Yet "glass", "water", "table" only mean what they mean through differences from other terms.
 Each word points beyond itself in an infinite chain of references (glass -> vessel -> transparency -> fragility... etc.).
 Meaning is never fully *there*.
 It is constructed and deferred.
-If Rorty says
+While Rorty asserts that

 >truth is what your peers let you get away with saying,

 Derrida might say:

->Meaning is what temporarily survives the endless sliding of signifiers.
+>meaning is what temporarily survives the endless sliding of signifiers.

 This does not mean that formal logical systems, such as systems based on Tarski's theory of truth can be refuted.
 They work perfectly fine as a tool for logicians.
 But it is one way to operate in a specific system and another to generalize this system into a universal theory of truth that applies to ethics, politics, or everyday speech.
-Truth in natural language isn't formal because formal statements requires a formal system within they can be true or false---one might say valid or invalid.
+Truth in natural language isn't formal because formal statements require a formal system within they can be true or false---one might say valid or invalid.

 We shouldn't pretend "truth" is a metaphysical relation.
 Derrida would probably go further and would argue that all language is vulnerable to slippage, undecidability, and recursive instability, even formal logic.
 He would say:

->Derrida is saying you can't ultimately escape the problem of meaning and self-reference---not even with meta-languages.
+>you can't ultimately escape the problem of meaning and self-reference---not even with meta-languages.

 Furthermore, he suggests that reality is always mediated through language.
 We do not experience a raw "real" but a linguistically filtered version of it.
+Language is already a technology in a Heideggerian sense.
-Even what we think of as direct experience is shaped by language categories---time, object, cause, identity, etc.
+Even what we think of as direct experience is shaped by linguistic categories---time, object, cause, identity, etc.

 >Everything we take as given—including reality—is already interpreted through signs.
 If knowledge is only valid when it is perfectly grounded, then no knowledge is ever valid.
 But maybe knowledge never needed perfect ground to be meaningful, useful, or rich.
 We are not standing on a foundation but on a sailing ship with imperfect intruments and changes in wind but we still get somewhere; we still orient ourselves, even if there's no final, fixed land; we probe, test, revise---forever.

 What a wonderful world it is.
 An open world free from the tyranny of metaphysical absolutes and full of plurality, ambiguity, and revision.
-It means responsibility---because without the comfort of absolute truth, we must continually examine, justify, and remain open to change.
+It requires responsibility---because without the comfort of absolute truth, we must continually examine, justify, and remain open to change.

 For Spencer-Brown---to close the circle---mathematics is grounded in the most basic epistemological operation: the drawing of a boundary.
 Derrida exposes the instability of the marked/unmarked distinction.